ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 main()
 ```

-When the `Trie.createFromProof` constructor is used, it instantiates a new partial trie based only on the branch of the trie contained in the provided proof.
+When the `Trie.createTrieFromProof` constructor is used, it instantiates a new partial trie based only on the branch of the trie contained in the provided proof.

 ### Walking a Trie